ElectLady/DSA-AMASON-PROJECT-/README.md

 4. Created dashboards– I used Excel visuals for easier understanding.

 ## Key Findings
+### Product Rating
 - Electronics, Computer&Accessories, Home&Kitchen, Office Products, Home Improvement are the top five products.

+  ### Category Performance
 - BoAt was the Product with the highest rating.

+  ### Review Activity
+- Electronics has 526 reviews
+- Computer&Accessories has 453 reviews
+- Home & Kitchen appliances has 448 reviews
+- Office Products has 31 reviews
 - Sixteen products had less than 10,000 reviews.

 ## What I Recommend
-- Review low-rated items in popular categories.
+- Consider price re-evaluation for items with low ratings.
 - Encourage more verified buyers to leave honest reviews.
-- Promote top-rated products in ads or special deals.
+- Highlight top-rated products in marketing campaigns.
-- Consider pricing adjustments for items with poor reviews.
+- Focus on product improvement in low rated but high-volume categories.

 ## About Me